TimWSpence/cats-stm/README.md

 ### Documentation

 The documentation is built using [sbt microsites](https://47deg.github.io/sbt-microsites/).
-You can generate it via `sbt makeMicrosite`.
+You can generate it via `sbt docs/makeMicrosite`.
 You can view it locally via `cd docs/target/site && jekyll serve`.

 ### Credits